 Most developed countries have lost large slabs of their forests and soils.
 When we see pictures of the Bible lands, it is hard to realize that those rock strewn hills were once covered with dense forests, that the sandy valleys were once fertile flood planes.
 Four thousand years of human occupation has devastated Palestine.
-What are we doing to our land?
-Why does the farmer overgraze?
-Why do we have to chop down every tree on our block of land just to build a house?

 So what's the answer?
 Close-up all the forests and import all our timber?
 Don't allow further subdivision of land for housing, especially near my house?
-Ban people from National parks and blow up all development near them?
+Ban people from National parks and blow up all developments near them?

 "The earth is the Lord's, and everything in it."
 We need to remember who owns the place.
 It's not ours to wreck.
 The old "shoot it if it moves and chop it down if it doesn't" has no place in the Creator's garden - this earth is on loan to us.
 The other side of the coin is that it is ours to manage for the good of all humanity for all time.
 "I give you everything" God says, "subdue it, rule over " it, "work it and take care of it."
 So, the world is our garden, created for our pleasure and survival, all we need do is tend it - manage it to the glory of God.